Caning of Charles Sumner: Aftermath

 Keitt was censured by the House.
-He resigned in protest, but his constituents ratified his conduct by overwhelmingly reelecting him to his seat within a month.
+He resigned in protest, and his constituents ratified his conduct by overwhelmingly reelecting him to his seat within a month.
 In 1858, he attempted to choke Representative Galusha A. Grow of Pennsylvania (Republican) for calling him a "negro driver" during an argument on the House floor.
 An effort to censure Edmundson failed to obtain a majority of votes in the House.

 Historian William Gienapp has concluded that Brooks' "assault was of critical importance in transforming the struggling Republican party into a major political force".
 In the 1856 elections, the new Republican Party made gains by use of the twin messages of "Bleeding Kansas" and "Bleeding Sumner", because both events served to paint pro-slavery Democrats as extremists.
 Though the Democrats won the presidential election and increased their majority in the House because the Three-fifths Compromise gave Democrats an advantage, Republicans made major gains in elections for the state legislatures, which enabled them to make gains in the U.S. Senate elections, because senators were chosen by the state legislatures.
 The violence in Kansas and the beating of Sumner helped the Republicans and cohere as a party, which set the stage for their victory in the 1860 presidential election.

 During the 1856 lame-duck session of Congress, Brooks made a speech calling for the admission of Kansas "even with a constitution rejecting slavery".
 His conciliatory tone impressed Northerners and disappointed slavery's supporters.

-The caning was a motivating factor in the abduction and murder of five pro-slavery settlers by the abolitionist leader John Brown in the Pottawatomie massacre.
+The caning was a motivating factor in the abduction and murder of five pro-slavery Kansas settlers by abolitionist leader John Brown in the Pottawatomie massacre.